nasa/cumulus-dashboard/README.md

 }
 ```

-This sends the granule data to the store via reducers.
-We need to specify the primary key so we can identify this action.
+This sends the granule data to the store.
+We need to specify the primary key so we can identify this action in a reducer function, and place it appropriately.
+In `actions.js`:

 ```(javascript)
 export const SET_GRANULE = 'SET_GRANULE';
 ```

-Now in `reducers/api.js` our reducer function takes the form:
+Now in `reducers/api.js` we import the primary key and export a reducer function, which receives the current state, and the reducer in question.
+We use a primary key, because every action is sent to every reducer.
+The reducer doesn't manipulate the current state, but rather returns a new state object that includes the new data.

 ```(javascript)
 import { SET_GRANULE } from '../actions';
 export function reducer (currentState, action) {
+  const newState = Object.assign({}, currentState);
   if (action.type === SET_GRANULE) {
-    currentState.granuleDetail[action.id] = action.data;
+    newState.granuleDetail[action.id] = action.data;
   }
+  return newState;
 };
 ```

-Finally, this allows us to access the data from a component:
+Finally, this allows us to access the data from a component, where component state is passed as a `prop`:

 ```(javascript)
-import { getGranule } from '../actions';
+// import the action so we can call it import { getGranule } from '../actions';

 const Granule = React.createClass({

   componentWillMount: function () {
     // params are passed as props to each component,
     // and id is the namespace for the route in `scripts/main.js`. const granuleId = this.props.params.id;
     getGranule(granuleId);
   },

   render: function () {
     const granuleId = this.props.params.id;
     const granule = this.props.api.granuleDetail[granuleId]; // should use object-path#get for this